-No doubt about it, those pills can sure make life a whole lot easier.
+No doubt about it, those pills can make life a whole lot easier.
 But is it too good to be true?
-If you’re gulping one down as soon as you get out of bed, and several throughout the day, it’s time to do some thinking.
+If you’re gulping one down as soon as you get out of bed, and several throughout the day, it’s time to do some soul-searching.

-My initial plan was to end the series here with a discussion of discontinuation and withdrawal in this installment.
+My initial plan was to end the series here with a discussion of discontinuation and withdrawal.
 But I decided it made more sense to drop in a piece on dependence first.

 Let’s get after it…

 Benzodiazepine (benzo) dependence is deceptive and dangerous business.
 Research has found that some 40% of those who are dependent upon benzos have no clue they have a problem.

 On the other side of the coin, 11% of those who aren’t dependent believe they are.

 Benzo dependence can be physical, psychological, or both.
 A physical dependence is grounded in tolerance and the presentation of withdrawal symptoms upon a decrease in dosage or cessation.
 Physical dependence typically stems from long-term prescribed use.
 Abuse is rarely involved.

 A psychological dependence is about craving.
 But the craving doesn’t present in an effort to relieve withdrawal symptoms.
 No, it’s about experiencing the pleasures of the drug.
 Abuse is likely a factor.